lightstep/lightstep-partner-toolkit/docs/otel/feature-flags.md

 1. Send data from your product to an OpenTelemetry collector that outputs to the console and verify output.
 2. Optional: verify in an OpenTelemetry production tool of your choice

+### Contribute your integration to the OpenTelemetry ecosystem

+Make your code usable to as many people as possible!
+If you're looking for help here, contact us at partnerships@lightstep.com.
+We'd love to help support you!

 <br/>